Contrary to popular belief, introverts make excellent entrepreneurs.

 - Once your course is created, you can focus on marketing through blogging, which is also great for introverts

-I follow a lot of creators online who get tons of clients because they went all in on social media.
+There’s lot of creators online who get tons of clients because they went all in on social media.

-These types of people are almost always extroverts.
+But, these types of people are almost always extroverts.

 The idea of speaking on social media everyday just to attract a bunch of people to talk to is an introvert’s worst nightmare.